These Party Scene Puppies Need a Good Home

 Audience members can meet and adopt featured dogs during intermission.
 Photo Courtesy Richmond Ballet.

-Artistic director Stoner Winslett (far right) with Richmond Ballet dancers and an adoptable dog.
+Artistic director Stoner Winslett (far right) backstage with Richmond Ballet dancers and an SPCA featured dog.
 Photo courtesy Richmond Ballet

 Richmond Ballet isn't the only company partnering up with local animal shelters.
 Fort Wayne Ballet and Sacramento Ballet host similar adoption events during their Nutcracker productions.
 We really hope this trend catches on!